Faruq-Hameed/java_prgm_1_-_2/README.md

 Examine the array starting from index 1.
 Swap the following two numbers with each other: the number at index 1, and the smallest number in the array starting from index 1.
 Examine the array starting from index 2.
 Swap the following two numbers with each other: the number at index 2, and the smallest number in the array starting from index 2.
 Etc.

+## Static or not
+Methods in Java can be divided into two groups, based on whether they have the static modifier or not.
+Methods without the static modifier are instance methods.
+Methods with the static modifier are class methods.
+Instance methods are methods that are associated with an object, can process the objects variables and can call the object's other methods.
+Instance methods specifically CAN use the this modifier, which refers to the variables associated with the specific object, that is calling the instance method.
+Class methods can't use the this modifier, meaning that they can only access the variables they are given as parameters or that they create themselves.
+~ In reality class methods can also access class variable, among other things.
+However, these things are outside the scope of this course.

+## Built-in sorting algorithms in Java
+Java offers a significant amount of ready to use sorting algorithms.
+Arrays can be sorted (into their natural order) using the class method sort of the Arrays-class.
+Lists can be sorted (into their natural order) using the class method sort of the Collections class.